-Mark Kemp, director of Cornish practice PLACE Architects, talks about taking over a small but long-established practice and how it has informed his new book on securing business resilience
+Mark Kemp, director of Cornish practice PLACE Architects, talks about the challenges of running a small but long-established practice and how it has informed his book on securing business resilience

 It's easy to mistake Mark Kemp's practice as the architectural equivalent of Doc Martin, the fictional TV doctor.
 Based in the historic town of Launceston in north Cornwall, PLACE Architects provides an important service to a traditional rural community.
 However, it is firmly set in the economics of now, and Kemp has to be on his toes to ensure the business weathers the storms that can hit construction.